AndreyNautilus/AndreyNautilus.github.io/content/posts/02-git-multiple-users.md

 ## Commit signing

 Some platforms may require commit signing.
-I use a gpg key for that.
+I use gpg key for that.
 [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)
 explains how to set it up.
 We can also configure git to sign our commits by default: